Champagne Jellies with Syllabub Cream and Frosted Grapes

 |You will also need silicone paper (baking parchment)|

-This recipe is taken from Delia Smith’s Christmas
+This recipe is taken from Delia's Happy Christmas

-After that, uncork the wine, measure out 1 pint (570 ml) and pour it into the jelly.
-Stir once or twice to blend everything, then ladle the jelly gently into the serving glasses (being gentle means trying to conserve as many bubbles as you can).
+After that uncork the champagne, measure out 275ml and pour it into the jelly.
+Stir once or twice to blend everything, then ladle gently into the serving glasses (being gentle means trying to conserve as many bubbles as you can).

-Make the syllabub topping by combining 2 tablespoons wine, the brandy, lemon juice and sugar together in a bowl.
+Make the syllabub by combining the champagne, brandy, lemon juice and sugar in a bowl.
 Leave this on one side, stirring occasionally, until the sugar has dissolved.

 Return to Homepage

-Have you looked at the Delia Online Cookery School
+Visit the Delia Online Cookery School with Waitrose

 Copyright © 2009 Delia Smith/New Crane Internet Limited, ALL RIGHTS RESERVED.